MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/VPC Destinations.md

 # Key Features of AWS VPC

-- **Customizable network configurations**: Users can create a public-facing subnet for their webservers that has access to the internet, and place their backend systems such as databases or application servers in a private-facing subnet with no internet access.
+- **Customizable network configurations**: Users can create a public-facing subnet for their webservers that has access to [[the internet]], and place their backend systems such as databases or application servers in a private-facing subnet with no internet access.
 - **[[Security]]**: VPC provides two levels of [[security]] with [[security]] groups and network access control lists (ACLs) to enable inbound and outbound filtering at the instance and subnet level, respectively.
 - **VPN Connection**: The option to connect your VPC to your own corporate [[data]] centre using an industry-standard encrypted IPsec VPN connection makes it easy for you to integrate cloud resources with your existing IT infrastructure.
 - **Direct Connect**: AWS Direct Connect allows for the establishment of a dedicated network connection from your premises to AWS, which can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based connections.